Rudolf-van-Aswegen-BEng/Digital-Filters/README.md

 # Digital-Filters
-FIR &amp; IIR digital filters created in Python from first principles
+FIR digital filters created in Python from first principles